sandrahoffberg/Combfold-prepare-fasta/README.md

 ## Output

-a folder with up to ((N+1)*N)/2 .fasta files that can each be used as input for AlphaFold Multimer or ColabFold.
+- A folder with up to ((N+1)*N)/2 .fasta files that can each be used as input for AlphaFold Multimer or ColabFold.
+- A folder with run logs

 ## App Panel Parameters